-The following table shows the dollar amount of brokerage commissions paid to brokers by certain Funds for providing third-party research services and the approximate dollar amount of the transactions involved for the Company's fiscal year ended December 31, 2020.
-The provision of third-party research services was not necessarily a factor in the placement of all brokerage business with such brokers.
+The following table shows the dollar amount of brokerage commissions paid to brokers for providing Section 28(e) research/brokerage services under Section 28(e) of the Securities Exchange Act of 1934, as amended, and the approximate dollar amount of the transactions involved for the fiscal year ended December 31, 2020.
+The provision of Section 28(e) research/brokerage services was not necessarily a factor in the placement of all brokerage business with such brokers.